Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### What two techniques could the Scrum Master use when the Scrum Team gets caught in an internal disagreement about which development techniques to apply? (choose the best two answers)

-- [x] Involve the complete Development Team.
+- [x] Involve the complete Scrum Team.
 - [x] Use coaching techniques; such as open questions and active listening.
 - [ ] Ask an external technical specialist to make the decision.
 - [ ] Send every team member to the company's Human Resources department to express their concerns.

 **[⬆ Back to Top](#table-of-contents)**

-### What enhances the transparency of an increment? (choose the best answer)
+### What enhances the transparency of an Increment? (choose the best answer)

-- [x] Doing all work needed to meet the definition of "Done"
+- [x] Doing all work needed to meet the Definition of Done
 - [ ] Reporting Sprint progress to the stakeholders daily
 - [ ] Keeping track of and estimating all undone work to be completed in a separate Sprint.
 - [ ] Updating Sprint tasks properly in the electronic tracking tool.